 - Becoming a personal trainer satisfies all five years for one CDR cycle.
 Well, you do need to take one ethics course, but still.

 - Working as a personal trainer and with personal trainers teaches you how to coordinate nutrition advice with the workouts.
-You just learn so much about how each personal trainer is different and what works, what doesn’t, and how they strategize.
+You learn so much about how each personal trainer is different and what works, what doesn’t, and how they strategize.

 - Amazing co-workers.
-My co-workers, a team of 35 personal trainers, were amazing.
-No, I mean really, they are truly remarkable people.
+My co-workers, a team of 35 personal trainers, were terrific.
+No, I mean really, they are remarkable people.
 Granted, they were all outgoing people interested in health and fitness, so, it wasn’t hard to get along with them.
 When I think about the people I worked with, honestly, I learned something from every single one of them.
 I also met Dr.K there, who was the first and only person to get me off my Meloxicam and help me fix my back, twice.